astrokings/akguide/docs/eng/1501arenahowto.md

 Empire Arena Entrance Ticket is needed to proceed with the battle.
  - One free ticket can be obtained per hour.
- - The free ticket can only be obtained if you have 5 or fewer tickets.<br>
+ - The free ticket can only be obtained if you less than 5 tickets.<br>

 No ships will be destroyed or damaged from this virtual battle.<br>